awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

 ## Launch an Elastic Beanstalk Environment<a name="dotnet-core-tutorial-launch"></a>

-Use the AWS Management Console to launch an Elastic Beanstalk environment\.
+Use the Elastic Beanstalk console to launch an Elastic Beanstalk environment\.
 For this example, you will launch with a \.NET platform\.
 After you launch and configure your environment, you can deploy new source code at any time\.

 **To launch an environment \(console\)**